estebanmunchjones2019/plugin-based-architecture-article/Readme.md

       //sets the value of the attribute 'data-hero-name' equal the the hero.name input 		  value passed to <app-hero-plugin-host>
       customElement.setAttribute('data-hero-name', this.hero.name);

-      // appends to element, so it's attached to the DOM hostElement.appendChild(customElement);
+      // appends the element, so it's attached to the DOM hostElement.appendChild(customElement);
     }
   }